oasis-tcs/dps/work-products/use-cases/prov-use-v0.1-cn01.md

 # 4 Use Case 3 - Financial Services Customer Product Enablement{#uc3}<a id="uc3"></a>

-## 4.1 Persona{#uc3--persona}

-### 4.1.1 Name{#uc3--persona--name}

-Minh Quang Nguyen

-### 4.1.2 Role{#uc3--persona--role}

-Data Architecture and Policy Analyst

-### 4.1.3 Background{#uc3--persona--background}

-Minh is a seasoned Data Architect and Policy Analyst at ProForma Financial Services.
-With a Master's degree in Data Science and over a decade of experience in data management and policy development, Minh has become a pivotal figure in the company's strategic planning department.
-Minh's expertise extends to data governance, where he leads initiatives to improve data quality and accessibility across departments.
-He is a strong advocate for data-driven decision-making and often conducts workshops and training sessions for employees to enhance their data literacy.

-### 4.1.4 Responsibilities{#uc3--persona--responsibilities}

-- Designing and implementing efficient data architectures that support ProForma's business goals.

-- Work closely with IT teams to ensure that data structures are scalable, secure, and optimized for performance.

-- Play a crucial role in developing and enforcing data management policies, ensuring compliance with regulatory standards and protecting customer information.

-## 4.2 Use Case{#uc3--use-case}
+## 4.1 Use Case{#uc3--use-case}

 Minh is tasked with evaluating a new dataset for refining AI algorithms for customer credit card offerings.
 The dataset under consideration has been documented in accordance with the latest data provenance standards, ensuring transparency and compliance, especially under GDPR and the new EU AI Act.
 Minh's evaluation process focuses on the detailed metadata provided for the dataset.

-### 4.2.1 Goals{#uc3--use-case--goals}
+## 4.2 Role{#uc3--role}

+Minh Quang Nguyen, Data Architecture and Policy Analyst with over a decade of experience in data management and policy development.
+This role’s responsibilities include

+- Designing and implementing efficient data architectures that support ProForma’s business goals.
+- Work closely with IT teams to ensure that data structures are scalable, secure, and optimized for performance.
+- Play a crucial role in developing and enforcing data management policies, ensuring compliance with regulatory standards and protecting customer information.

+## 4.3 Goals{#uc3--goals}

 - Improve the precision of AI models used in tailoring customer credit card products, leading to more personalized and effective offerings.
 - Confirm that the dataset's use aligns with international regulations, including GDPR, safeguarding against legal and reputational risks.
 - Maintain the highest standards of data privacy and security, particularly for personally identifiable information (PII) and sensitive personal information (SPI), through the application of Privacy Enhancing Technologies (PETs).
 - Streamline data processing and storage practices to enhance efficiency while staying within the bounds of data processing and storage geography restrictions.
 - Provide clear documentation of the dataset's origins, methodologies, and purposes to uphold transparency and accountability standards.
 - Ensure the dataset's quality and integrity by verifying its collection methods, update history, and content type, thereby fostering trust in the AI-driven insights derived from it.

-### 4.2.2 Challenges{#uc3--use-case--challenges}
+## 4.4 Challenges{#uc3--challenges}

 - Understanding the dataset's lineage and metadata to ensure its origin, collection methods, and processing are well-documented and credible.
 - Navigating complex and varied international data regulations, particularly concerning data privacy, AI deployment, and data sovereignty.

-- Seamlessly integrating the new dataset with the company's existing data architecture and AI systems without disrupting ongoing operations.
+- Seamlessly integrating the new dataset with the company’s existing data architecture and AI systems without disrupting ongoing operations.
 - Balancing the use of proprietary data within the dataset with the need to protect sensitive information and maintain competitive advantages.
 - Verifying that the dataset's use is backed by proper consent and aligns with ethical standards, especially when dealing with sensitive customer data.
 - Staying ahead of rapid technological advancements and evolving data standards to ensure the dataset remains relevant and effective for AI applications.

-## 4.3 How the Standards are Used{#uc3--standards-use}
+## 4.5 How the Standards are Used{#uc3--standards-use}

-Minh is assessing a new dataset's compliance with data provenance standards and detailed metadata to refine AI algorithms focused on customer credit card offerings.
-His review focuses on ensuring the dataset's integrity, transparency, and compliance with international regulatory requirements, especially considering the implications of GDPR, but also with an eye towards the new EU AI Act.
+To assess a new dataset's compliance with data provenance standards and detailed metadata to refine AI algorithms focused on customer credit card offerings, a review focuses on ensuring the dataset's integrity, transparency, and compliance with international regulatory requirements, especially considering the implications of GDPR, but also with an eye towards the new EU AI Act.
-Minh considers the following aspects of the metadata:
+The following aspects of the metadata are considered:

-### 4.3.1 Version Used for Metadata{#uc3--standards-use--version-used-for-metadata}
+### 4.5.1 Version Used for Metadata{#uc3--standards-use--version-used-for-metadata}

 Minh checks that the metadata described is aligned with the most current schema version, "v1.0.0".

-### 4.3.2 Dataset Title / Name{#uc3--standards-use--dataset-title-name}
+### 4.5.2 Dataset Title / Name{#uc3--standards-use--dataset-title-name}

 He reviews the dataset title "Consumer Spending Patterns 2020-2024", which clearly reflects the dataset's focus.

-### 4.3.3 Unique Metadata Identifier{#uc3--standards-use--unique-metadata-identifier}
+### 4.5.3 Unique Metadata Identifier{#uc3--standards-use--unique-metadata-identifier}

 Minh verifies the dataset's unique identifier, "LFS-1234-5678", to avoid any confusion with other datasets.

-### 4.3.4 Metadata Unique URL{#uc3--standards-use--metadata-unique-url}
+### 4.5.4 Metadata Unique URL{#uc3--standards-use--metadata-unique-url}

 He accesses the metadata through its URL, "http://luminadataservices.com/metadata/1234-5678", providing a direct pathway to detailed dataset information.

-### 4.3.5 Metadata Location for Datasets Feeding the Current Dataset{#uc3--standards-use--metadata-location}
+### 4.5.5 Metadata Location for Datasets Feeding the Current Dataset{#uc3--standards-use--metadata-location}

 Minh is able to review the metadata for source datasets, such as "Retail Transaction Records 2023-2024", as they are found at "<http://luminadataservices.com/metadata/sources/retail-transactions-2023>" and "<http://luminadataservices.com/metadata/sources/retail-transactions-2024>".

-### 4.3.6 Date of Previously Published Version of the Dataset{#uc3--standards-use--date-of-previous-version}
+### 4.5.6 Date of Previously Published Version of the Dataset{#uc3--standards-use--date-of-previous-version}

 Minh notes the last update was on "March 15, 2023", indicating recent revisions.

-### 4.3.7 Creator{#uc3--standards-use--creator}
+### 4.5.7 Creator{#uc3--standards-use--creator}

 Minh reviews the creator metadata field.
 The dataset is credited to the "Lumina Financial Services", establishing accountability.

-### 4.3.8 Source (if Different From Creator){#uc3--standards-use--source}
+### 4.5.8 Source (if Different From Creator){#uc3--standards-use--source}

 He then confirms the original data sources, "Global Retail Partners Consortium" and "PreciTech Data Inc.", differentiating the sources from the dataset creator.

-### 4.3.9 Data Origin Geography{#uc3--standards-use--data-origin-geography}
+### 4.5.9 Data Origin Geography{#uc3--standards-use--data-origin-geography}

 The data originates from "Europe, France; Europe, Germany;Europe, Italy;; Europe, Poland" which is important for compliance considerations.

-### 4.3.10 Dataset Creation Date{#uc3--standards-use--dataset-creation-date}
+### 4.5.10 Dataset Creation Date{#uc3--standards-use--dataset-creation-date}

 Minh reviews the dataset creation date range, which is reflected in the metadata as "March 14, 2024".
 The data is recent, which is a great sign for Minh's use case but he needs to understand the range of data generation to verify that it is not stale and that it has been collected recently reflective of legal and regulatory data privacy requirements.

-### 4.3.11 Range of Dates for Data Generation{#uc3--standards-use--standards-use--range-of-dates-for-data-generation}
+### 4.5.11 Range of Dates for Data Generation{#uc3--standards-use--standards-use--range-of-dates-for-data-generation}

 Minh then reviews the dataset generation date range, which is reflected in the metadata as "January 5, 2023 through March 14, 2024", providing context for the data's recency and relevancy for establishing consumer trends.

-### 4.3.12 Method{#uc3--standards-use--method}
+### 4.5.12 Method{#uc3--standards-use--method}

 The methodology, "Feeds, Interval timed database info, Aggregated Consumer Transaction Analysis, PoS", is reviewed for data collection integrity.
 Minh notes that 100 percent of the data was received in this structured format, which is what he expected and knows to be relatively clean data requiring minimal pre-processing for his data ingestion needs.

-### 4.3.13 Content Type{#uc3--standards-use--content-type}
+### 4.5.13 Content Type{#uc3--standards-use--content-type}

 Minh notes that the dataset contains "application/sql", which reflects the Oracle database source he is accustomed to seeing and knows to be suitable data for AI modeling.

-### 4.3.14 Privacy Enhancing Technologies (PETs){#uc3--standards-use--privacy-enhancing-technologies-pets}
+### 4.5.14 Privacy Enhancing Technologies (PETs){#uc3--standards-use--privacy-enhancing-technologies-pets}

 Minh reviews the PETs metadata, noting the presence of a "Yes", indicating that privacy concerns have been addressed through data anonymization.
 "Google differential privacy library" is listed as the tool and "Differential privacy" is listed as the method used for applying PETs.
 This signals to Minh that confidential data is unlikely to be present and that consent for further consumer data processing is not required due to the PETs application.

-### 4.3.15 Organizational Content Classification{#uc3--standards-use--organizational-content-classification}
+### 4.5.15 Organizational Content Classification{#uc3--standards-use--organizational-content-classification}

 Labeled as "Internal Use", this metadata value for content classification will be guiding Minh on access limitations.

-### 4.3.16 Confidentiality Classification{#uc3--standards-use--confidentiality-classification}
+### 4.5.16 Confidentiality Classification{#uc3--standards-use--confidentiality-classification}

 This metadata value was not presented to the data supplier for completion as PETs were identified as being applied in a previous metadata field.

-### 4.3.17 Consent Location{#uc3--standards-use--consent-location}
+### 4.5.17 Consent Location{#uc3--standards-use--consent-location}

 This metadata value was not presented to the data supplier for completion as PETs were identified as being applied in a previous metadata field.

-### 4.3.18 Data Processing Geography{#uc3--standards-use--data-processing-geography}
+### 4.5.18 Data Processing Geography{#uc3--standards-use--data-processing-geography}

 This metadata value was not presented to the data supplier for completion as PETs were identified as being applied in a previous metadata field.
 As a result, Minh knows that no data processing limitations are in place for protection of personal data.

-### 4.3.19 Data Storage Geography{#uc3--standards-use--data-storage-geography}
+### 4.5.19 Data Storage Geography{#uc3--standards-use--data-storage-geography}

 This metadata value was not presented to the data supplier for completion as PETs were identified as being applied in a previous metadata field.
 As a result, Minh knows that no data localization is in place for storage of personal data.

-### 4.3.20 License to Use{#uc3--standards-use--license-to-use}
+### 4.5.20 License to Use{#uc3--standards-use--license-to-use}

 He checks the license terms at "http://luminadataservices.com/license/1234-5678", confirming usage rights.
 Since he is unfamiliar with some of the licensing clauses expressed in the documentation,